 This is where the vagus nerve kicks in.

-“Just like fixing the set of traffic lights at the feeder road, and not bothering to maintain the highway, unless you shape up your vagus nerve, emotionally and mentally, you may end up on the road to nowhere”
+“Like fixing traffic lights at a feeder road, but then not bothering to maintain the highway it leads onto, unless you shape up your vagus nerve, emotionally and mentally, you end up on the road to nowhere” Lee Carsley WanderingYogi.

 6 ways to improve your gut instinct